 Transactions with E-House Enterprise.
 We have become a subsidiary of E-House Enterprise and our financial results have been consolidated into the accounts of E-House Enterprise since November 4, 2020.
 Mr. Xin Zhou, our executive chairman, is a director of E-House Enterprise.
 E-House Enterprise was controlled by E-House prior to 2018.
-For the years ended December 31, 2019, 2020 and 2021, we derived revenues in the amount of \$1.4 million, \$1.4 million, and \$36,334 million from providing online advertising services to E-House Enterprise, respectively, and we recognized expenses for marketing channel services provided by E-House Enterprise of \$7.4 million, \$21.4 million, and \$20.6 million, respectively.
-As of December 31, 2019, 2020 and 2021, we had a receivable balance of \$0.9 million and a payable balance of \$2.2 million and \$4.0 million, respectively.
+For the years ended December 31, 2020, 2021 and 2022, we derived revenues in the amount of \$1.4 million, \$36,334 and nil from providing online advertising services to E-House Enterprise, respectively, and we recognized expenses for marketing channel services provided by E-House Enterprise of \$21.4 million, \$20.6 million and \$7.7 million, respectively.
+As of December 31, 2021 and 2022, we had a payable balance of \$4.0 million and \$3.3 million, respectively.
+E-House Enterprise charged us a fee based on an estimate of the actual costs incurred to provide various corporate support services, which amounted to \$1.3 million for 2022.